-(4) Excludes real estate held in trust.
+Note: Percent of Portfolio calculations excludes real estate held in trust.

-Interest rate risk - The Program does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
+Interest Rate Risk: - The Program does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
 The Program mitigates risk through relatively conservative asset allocations and investments.

-Foreign currency risk - The Program manages its risk associated with foreign currency fluctuations with the asset allocations outlined in its Investment Policy that limit its investments in international developed and emerging index funds up to 21% of its overall portfolio.
-The Program's investments subjected to foreign currency risk at December 31, 2016 include U.S. publicly traded mutual funds which have an international strategy totaling \$52,585,000.
+Foreign Currency Risk: - The Program manages its risk associated with foreign currency fluctuations with the asset allocations outlined in its Investment Policy that limit its investments in international developed and emerging index funds up to 21% of its overall portfolio.
+The Program's investments subjected to foreign currency risk at December 31, 2017 include U.S. publicly traded mutual funds which have an international strategy totaling \$102,926,844.

-Custodial credit risk - Custodial credit risk is the risk that, in the event of the failure of the counterparty, the Program will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
+Custodial Credit Risk: - Custodial credit risk is the risk that, in the event of the failure of the counterparty, the Program will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
 The Program's deposits are maintained in accounts collateralized in accordance with the Virginia Security for Public Deposits Act, Section 2.2-4400 et.
-Seq. of the Code of

-Virginia or covered by federal depository insurance.
+Seq. of the Code of Virginia or covered by federal depository insurance.
 In addition, it is the Program's practice, although not a formal policy, that the investment accounts are held in the Program's name.